peter/rails-cms-bootstrap/README.md

 * The model hierarchy is: Site -> Page -> Widget.
 The page/widget relationship
   is modeled via an array of IDs in a JSON column in Postgres.
 It is easier to version documents than normalized relational data models.
 * There is the beginnings of a simple versioning scheme for the Page model.
 It saves versions in a PageVersion model.
+* The Page model has a publication status and it maintains a unique url (path).
 * Has a simple User model and login/login routes.
 Authentication is required for all pages.
 * There is a change log (audit) for all write operations that are performed by editors in the CMS